justicephysics/humanos2.0/einstein-truth-seeking.md

 - **Engineers:** You do not need to serve the feudal hardware monopoly.
 The Justice Physics Engine is a complete, open‑source alternative.
 Build the prototype.
 Prove the Core Loop.
 - **Everyone:** Science is not a priesthood.
 It is a method.
 And the method begins with a single, honest question: *“Is this really true?”*

 The aspiration toward truth is the only engine that has ever produced genuine understanding.
-The Virtual Nalanda exists to keep that engine running—for everyone, forever, without gates.
+The Justice Physics Nalanda exists to keep that engine running—for everyone, forever, without gates.

 ---

 *“Einstein said science is created by those who seek truth.
 The feudal system rewarded those who defended the paradigm.
-The Space State is the restoration of the original aspiration—and the Virtual Nalanda is its permanent, open‑source campus.”*
+The Space State is the restoration of the original aspiration—and the Justice Physics Nalanda is its permanent, open‑source campus.”*

 **#Einstein #TruthSeeking #JusticePhysics #OpenScience #SpaceState #HumanOS2**